 Top Ten Reasons to Live & Work in Southern Windsor County

 1. The "AHHH" Factor.
-Live and work in an area where you can leave your doors unlocked, where kids can play in open spaces, and the crime rate is just a blip on the radar screen.
+Live and work in an area where the air is clean and the grass is green.
+Where kids can play in open spaces.
 You can take your lunch break by a cascading waterfall or while enjoying an outdoor concert in the park.
 Conduct a business meeting by the fireplace in a ski lodge.
 Imagine living in a place that most people consider a vacation destination.
 Where you can relax and just say "ahhh" even when you're on the job.

 2. Find A Home For Less.
 No matter what type of residence you choose, you'll find it's more affordable than you expected here in Southern Windsor County.
 From a Victorian home along Main Street to a mountainside retreat to a farmhouse in the countryside, our neighborhoods and communities present a broad range of housing opportunities.
 Whether rental or purchase, your money will go a lot farther in this market.